blaine-geiger/Pi5-Ubuntu-Server/README.md

 Mini PCs are also expandable in terms of memory and storage, while having comparable performance at an arguably similar price point.
 Although they use slightly more power, I feel it is worth the gain in performance.
 I may convert this work over to an x86 setup later, but for the time being this project will offer valuable experience.

-> **Note:** In a later project, I will discuss the use of security configurations to harden these services.
+> **Note:** In a later project, I will discuss security configurations that I have used to harden these services.
 Including a reverse proxy service (for encryption and SSL certificate management)

 ## Hardware Assembly
 The Pi 5 is a single board computer with better specifications than previous models.
 Some important features include: